eonurk/eksi-me/README.md

 [eksisozluk](https://www.eksisozluk.com/) is a very popular social media platform in Turkey and this app shows eksi users their most devoted followers.

+It scrapes last 100 entries of a user and counts the `şuku`s that other users gave to those entries.
+It is easy and fun lol.

 To check out: [click here](https://eksi-me.herokuapp.com/)

 ## Running Locally